-- Movement disorders such as tremors and Parkinson’s disease
+- Movement disorders, such as tremors and Parkinson disease

 - Multiple sclerosis

-- Neuro-ophthalmologic disease, which are vision problems that result from damage to the optic nerve or its connections to the brain
+- Neuro-ophthalmologic diseases, which are vision problems that result from damage to the optic nerve or its connections to the brain

-- Peripheral nerve diseases, which affect the nerves that carry information to and from the brain and spinal cord
+- Peripheral nerve diseases (neuropathy), which affect the nerves that carry information to and from the brain and spinal cord

 - Spine disorders